spsforks/QB64-Wiki/ERROR-Codes.md

-__NOEDITSECTION__
-__NOTOC__
 This page lists all the error codes defined in QB64 that can occur in a program when running.
-Unless overridden with an [ON ERROR](ON ERROR) handler, these result in a dialog box appearing.
+Unless overridden with an [ON ERROR](ON-ERROR) handler, these result in a dialog box appearing.
 Due to legacy holdovers from previous BASIC dialects, not all of these errors may actually occur in a program (unless manually triggered with [ERROR](ERROR)).

-If you encounter an error while editing in the QB64 IDE or when compiling (especially a "C++ Compilation Failed" message), or believe your program is correct, please report the error at https://github.com/QB64-Phoenix-Edition/QB64pe/issues.
+If you encounter an error while editing in the QB64 IDE or when compiling (especially a "C++ Compilation Failed" message), or believe your program is correct, please report the error at https://github.com/QB64Official/qb64/issues.

 It's a good idea to exclude qb64.exe from any real-time anti-virus scanning to prevent generic strange errors when editing or compiling.